pruthvireddy/leet-code-practice/machine-learning/readme.md

 Scaling Required? -  YES, you get weird r-squared if not

-Continuous variables only?-
+Continuous variables only?-  YES

-Tuning Params-
+Tuning Params- 'k'

-File Size-
+File Size- Larger

-Speed of Prediction-
+Speed of Prediction- Slower